 - 1 cup raw cashews

-- 6 small to medium sized carrots, cut into 1/4 inch coins
+- 4 large carrots, cut into coins

 - 3 celery stalks, thinly sliced

 - 1 1/2 teaspoons poultry seasoning or all purpose seasoning